NaomiRozenberg/unit2_repo/Project/README.md

 ## 5. The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.

+We used a linear model for predicting the temperature and humidity in the future 12 hours.
+We achieved this by using the polyfit method in numpy library, which finds the line of best fit for a curve provided.
+According the curves in the graphs below, we believe that the pattern is likely to continue through the green line.
+We illustrated the pattern by the green dotted line.

+Below are two graphs for the pridiction of temperature and humidity.

 <img width="631" alt="Screenshot 2023-12-14 at 11 41 04" src="https://github.com/NaomiRozenberg/unit2_repo/assets/142605919/3324524f-897f-40ca-a8f7-94ea742813f6">